JamieDavis2016/My-100-Days-Of-Code/log.md

 # This is my log of the next 100 days of code to help me become better at mainly web development
 # I should also consult to my calendar to ensure that I have subjects setup for what I want to learn and plan ahead.

+### Day 40: 19 Feburary, 2019

+**Today's progress**: Time spent: 1hr

+Had finished  the algorithm's the last couple I found really good to do, although the last one had me confused for a while so I seeked help for it
+Reminded me of when I was doing more math based algorithm's

+##Tweet Message:
+Day40: I done a tiny bit of coding and more reading on lexical scope and closures from you don't know javascript this is to compliment the js I've learned from FCC!
+IT's so interesting how they describe how to write closures! #100daysofcode #FreeCodeCamp

+### Day 39: 18 Feburary, 2019

+**Today's progress**: Time spent: 1hr

+Had finished  the algorithm's the last couple I found really good to do, although the last one had me confused for a while so I seeked help for it
+Reminded me of when I was doing more math based algorithm's

+##Tweet Message:
+Day39: I took today to actually make sure I understand callbacks and closures a little more, I'm getting a bit better but it was definitely a good idea to make sure I know this..
+My example using an array of pushing the new data from a callback! :) #100daysofcode #FreeCodeCamp

 ### Day 38: 17 Feburary, 2019

 **Today's progress**: Time spent: 1hr